auth70/salakala/README.md

 }
 ```

 salakala does exactly that!
-It wraps around your secrets manager and generates `.env` files for your local development environment.
+It wraps around your secrets manager and generates `.env` files from the secrets you define in your `salakala.json` file.
 As long as you're logged in to the manager you're using, it should just work.

 ## Installation